 Marty is serving his second term in the Maine House of Representatives and is a member of the Energy, Utilities, and Technology Committee.
 His legislative focus is on supporting business and entrepreneurship, expanding access to health care, and improving infrastructure.
 He is also a trustee of The Betterment Fund, which makes grants in conservation, health care, and community support around the state with a particular focus on Western Maine.
 Marty is an entrepreneur and founded CorrectDeck, a composite decking manufacturing company that grew to $30 million in sales in 6 years, and has worked in manufacturing his entire career.
 He grew up in Carthage, Maine, where his family still runs a small farm, keeping Jersey cows.
 He and his wife Amy and their two children live in Biddeford.

 Heather Harris | Communications Consultant

-As vice president for corporate communications at Kennebunk Savings Bank (where she served until Spring 2018), Heather’s responsibilities included managing the organization’s charitable giving program, community outreach, and employee volunteer program.
+Heather is a marketing and communications consultant who previously served as vice president for corporate communications at Kennebunk Savings Bank, where her responsibilities included managing the organization’s charitable giving program, community outreach, and employee volunteer program.
 She also managed the bank’s public relations efforts.
 Heather first joined Kennebunk Savings in 2005 as the community relations manager.
 A graduate of the University of Maine, Orono, with a journalism degree, she was previously the marketing and communications manager at Strawbery Banke Museum in Portsmouth, New Hampshire.
 Harris currently is a member of Kennebunk’s Economic Development Committee, the York County Committee of the Maine Community Foundation and the MPC Corporate Funders Group.
 She lives in a recently emptied nest in Kennebunk.